MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug background processes.md

 1. Register an Azure AD application.

-1. Create a client secret for the Azure AD application.
+1. Create a Client Secret for the Azure AD application.

-1. Register a bot in Microsoft Bot Framework [Framework](https://dev.botframework.com/) using the Azure AD application.
+1. Register a bot in [Microsoft Bot Framework](https://dev.botframework.com/) using the Azure AD application.

 1. Add Microsoft Teams channel.